Wameedh/CSC645-P2P-Project/README.md

 Python 3.8.5

 * Clear and specific instructions about how to run your project.
 If your project does not run or contains errors, you'll get a 0 in the project no matter how much work you put on it.
 So, test your code properly and make sure that it runs without errors.

+       - To run our program, you will first be prompted to chose a role.
+       - The first role will be a 'seeder'.
+       - Next you will be prompted to chose a port, choose port 4999

+       - In a separate terminal, run the code and choose the role "peer"
+       - When prompted for the port choose 5000

 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.

-       * To run our program, you will first be prompted to chose a role.
-       * The first role will be a 'seeder'.
-       * Next you will be prompted to chose a port, choose port 4999

-       * In a separate terminal, run the code and choose the role "peer"
-       * When prompted for the port choose 5000
+The biggest challenged we faced while working on this project was connecting all of the classes we worked on individually together.
+The project was very large, and getting a perfect understanding of everything was very difficult especially when that knowledge was split among 4 people.
+We were also working on time constraints, because we still had to ration time for finals on our other classes.
+This occasionally made scheduling difficult, and having all four heads together was necessary when trying to make heads or tails of how to connect our code.

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.